 Alicia was born in a small French village (one that no one has heard of!) – but grew up in the big city of Cape Town, famed for its gorgeous scenery.
 At a young age, she learnt the power of writing and the magic of words.
 She also learnt the beauty of capturing life in a single moment, frozen forever.

-Alicia is a proud dog owner, a hungry foodie, a never-ending traveller and a wandering hobbit, with dreams of seeing the furthest reaches of this world and sharing it with those who are willing… And so, she hopes her road will go ever on and on, to wonderful and magical places… Follow her visual Instagram feed to see all her adventures, great and small!
+Alicia is a proud dog owner, a hungry foodie, a never-ending traveller and a wandering hobbit, with dreams of seeing the furthest reaches of this world and sharing it with those who are willing… And so, she hopes her road will go ever on and on, to wonderful and magical places… Follow her blog to see all her adventures – great and small – and her beautiful photography!

 1) Who or what inspired you to go into travel blogging?